aws/aws-pdk/packages/type-safe-api/docs/faqs/type-safe-api/index.md

     const api = new TypeSafeApiProject({ ... });

-    // Add the implicit monorepo dependency (if using the nx-monorepo) to ensure the shape library is built before the api model monorepo.addImplicitDependency(api.model, shapes);
+    // Add the implicit monorepo dependency (if using the monorepo) to ensure the shape library is built before the api model monorepo.addImplicitDependency(api.model, shapes);

     // Add a local file dependency on the built shapes jar